imbo/behat-api-extension/.github/CONTRIBUTING.md

     ./vendor/bin/behat --strict
     ./vendor/bin/phpunit

-Psalm is used for static code analysis:

-    vendor/bin/psalm

 ## Documentation

 The extension uses [Sphinx](http://www.sphinx-doc.org/en/stable/) for documentation, and all end-user documentation resides in the `docs` directory.
 To generate the current documentation after checking out your fork simply run the `docs` composer script: